dashaub/PBDP/hw2/Shaub_David_HW2.md

 |:-----:|:-----:|:-----:|:-----:|
 | 15.98 | 31.36 | 58.59 | 89.85 |

-IO does improve on a machine with more CPU cores somewhat, but the increase is not linear.
+IO does improve on a machine with more CPU cores somewhat, but the increase is not linear (and it is believable that these measurements are noisy and volatile).
 When we ran with 8 or 16 threads on the 4 CPU machine, the CPU load of each process appears significant enough to place some constraints the the write rate achieved.

 \newpage
 ### Problem 3
-Screenshots of both programs launched with 2, 4, 8, and 16 threads on a *4 CPU* instance are included below:
+Screenshots of both programs launched with 2, 4, 8, and 16 threads on a **4 CPU** instance are included below:

 ![htop with 2 threads](4_cpuio_htop_2.png)